 I did not receive my OTP.
 Where is it?

-The OTP is sent immediately, but might take a while to arrive in your government email due to the potentially multiple firewalls the email has to go through.
+The OTP is sent immediately, but might take a while to arrive in your government email if there is high traffic on the government network.
 OTPs expire in 15 minutes, after which you have to resend another one.
 After logging in, you will remain logged in for 24 hours.
 This means you need not have both Intranet and Internet devices at all times; you can log in to your Internet device before you leave your office, and for 24 hours be able to create forms from one Internet device.

 My form is really long.
 Why can’t users save draft?

 Prior to the launch of Storage mode, we did not enable draft-saving functionality because there was no good place to store draft form data.
 Our servers did not store data, and saving data on local machines might leak this out to unintended recipients if form is filled from a library computer.
 With the launch of Storage mode, we might consider re-enabling Save Draft.
 Stay tuned!

 I am leaving the organisation or switching over to a new email.
 How do I transfer ownership/add collaborators for my forms?

 You can transfer ownership on the top right hand corner of each form by clicking the round Add Collaborator button.